opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 - `registration_key` (String) The account-wide key used for registering clients.
 - `tags` (String) Comma separated list of tag names to be sent to the server.
 - `url` (String) The Landscape server URL to connect to.
 Default: `https://landscape.canonical.com/message-system`.

+<a id="nestedblock--ntp"></a>
+### Nested Schema for `ntp`

+Optional:

+- `allow` (List of String) List of CIDRs to allow.
+- `config` (Block, Optional) (see [below for nested schema](#nestedblock--ntp--config))
+- `enabled` (Boolean) Attempt to enable ntp clients if set to True.
+If set to false, ntp client will not be configured or installed.
+- `ntp_client` (String) Name of an NTP client to use to configure system NTP.
+When unprovided or ‘auto’ the default client preferred by the distribution will be used.
+The following built-in client names can be used to override existing configuration defaults: chrony, ntp, openntpd, ntpdate, systemd-timesyncd.
+- `peers` (List of String) List of ntp peers.
+- `pools` (List of String) List of ntp pools.
+If both pools and servers are empty, 4 default pool servers will be provided of the format `{0-3}.{distro}.pool.ntp.org`.
+NOTE: for Alpine Linux when using the Busybox NTP client this setting will be ignored due to the limited functionality of Busybox’s ntpd.
+- `servers` (List of String) List of ntp servers.
+If both pools and servers are empty, 4 default pool servers will be provided with the format `{0-3}.{distro}.pool.ntp.org`.

+<a id="nestedblock--ntp--config"></a>
+### Nested Schema for `ntp.config`

+Optional:

+- `check_exe` (String) The executable name for the `ntp_client`.
+For example, ntp service `check_exe` is ‘ntpd’ because it runs the ntpd binary.
+- `confpath` (String) Configuration settings or overrides for the ntp_client specified.
+- `packages` (List of String) List of packages needed to be installed for the selected **ntp_client**.
+- `service_name` (String) The systemd or sysvinit service name used to start and stop the ntp_client service.
+- `template` (String) Inline template allowing users to customize their ntp_client configuration with the use of the Jinja templating engine.
+The template content should start with `## template:jinja`.
+Within the template, you can utilize any of the following ntp module config keys: servers, pools, allow, and peers.
+Each cc_ntp schema config key and expected value type is defined above.